What is Windows?

 6.22 and run memory management.
 Note that MS-DOS has MEMMAKER and PC DOS has RAMBOOST.

-whatever you do.
-Of course, do not save anything there that
+speed up whatever you do.
+Of course, do not save anything there

-you need or want to keep.
-Add the following line to CONFIG.SYS to optimize your
+that you need or want to keep.
+Add the following line to CONFIG.SYS to optimize

 DEVICEHIGH=C:\WINDOWS\RAMDRIVE.SYS 2048 /E

-The latter creates a virtual disk of 2048 bytes (2 MB) assigned as
+The latter creates a bytes (2 MB) assigned as E:,

-E:, which is nothing by today's standards but
+which is nothing by today's standards, but significant if using

 If installing version Windows

-IE is not included.
-You can get any 16-bit web
+not included.
+You can get any 16-bit web browser on floppies.

 Installing Windows 95B or Later: